Cartesian exponentiation and monadicity: Pushforward along a cocartesian fibration

-that carry $p$-cocartesian lifts of $\beta$ to $q$-cartesian lifts. \end{lem} \begin{proof} By Theorem \ref{thm:pullback-equivalence}, $\qE_\beta$ may be identified with the oplax colimit of the canonical lax cocone formed by taking a $p$-cocartesian lift of $\beta$.
+\end{lem} \begin{proof} By Theorem \ref{thm:pullback-equivalence}, $\qE_\beta$ may be identified with the oplax colimit of the canonical lax cocone formed by taking a $p$-cocartesian lift of $\beta$.
 From this perspective, the transposed functor $\hat\chi \colon \qE_\beta \to \qF$ acts by whiskering this $p$-cocartesian arrow.
 By the construction in the proof of Theorem \ref{thm:cosmological-pushforward}, the $\Pi_pq$-cartesian lifts of $\beta$ are those arrows for which this whiskered composite is $q$-cartesian, as claimed. \end{proof}